oscar-bender-stone/honors-thesis/source/foundations.typ

 Now, the untyped lambda calculus has non-terminating functions and is therefore not suitable for proofs on decidability.
-On the other hand, the simply typed lambda calculus on its own is too weak for proofs on computability.
-The solution is to augment this with induction, via Kurt Gödel's System T @goedel_system_t.
+On the other hand, the simply typed lambda calculus is too weak for proofs on computability.
+The solution is to augment this with primitive recursion, via Kurt Gödel's System T @goedel_system_t.
 We closely follow Jan Hoffmann's notes @hoffmann_2023_system_t. #footnote([Note that the original lecture notes contain some typos, and we fix these as needed.])
 This theory consists of four key parts: